RoboJackets/robocup-software/soccer/doc/MotionControl.md

 ## Robot-side

 The robots receive instructions from the field computer in the form of protobuf packets sent over the radio.
-The spec for these can be found
+See control.{h, c} to see how the motion control code works.
+The control code is called from the main() runloop.